-McLaughlin, a Republican, was the representative for Nebraska's 4th congressional district from 1925 to 1927.
+McLaughlin was the representative for Nebraska’s 4th congressional district and was a Republican.
+He served from 1925 to 1927.

 From May 1919 to Mar 1927, McLaughlin missed 164 of 994 roll call votes, which is 16.5%.
 This is on par with the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.